github/securitylab/docs/report-template.md

 # Vulnerability Report

-I identified potential security vulnerabilities in [product].
+I identified potential security vulnerabilities in faultystudentrecord repositorys main.py.

 I am committed to working with you to help resolve these issues.
 In this report you will find everything you need to effectively coordinate a resolution of these issues.

-If at any point you have concerns or questions about this process, please do not hesitate to reach out to me at [email].
+If at any point you have concerns or questions about this process, please do not hesitate to reach out to me at samulism@gmail.com.

 If you are _NOT_ the correct point of contact for this report, please let me know!

 ## Summary

-*Short summary of the problem.
-Make the impact and severity as clear as possible.
-For example: An unsafe deserialization vulnerability allows any unauthenticated user to execute arbitrary code on the server.*
+In the repository faultystudentrecord in the main.py file, the code has several issues.
+There is a problem with authentication in the following code:

+cursor.execute(
+    "INSERT INTO users (username, password) VALUES (?, ?)", ("admin", "password")
+)

+With this code, it is possible for anybody to gain administrative access by just using the default credentials which are username: admin password: password.
+Anybody who can view the source code, can find out immediatly that the login credentials are the default ones.

 ## Product

-[product]
+Python, SQLite

 ## Tested Version

-[version]
+main.py

 ## Details

-*Give all details on the vulnerability.
-Pointing to the incriminated source code is very helpful for the maintainer.*
+cursor.execute(
+    "INSERT INTO users (username, password) VALUES (?, ?)", ("admin", "password")
+)
+conn.commit()

+This can be found from the main.py file from the code and it creates a bypass for the authentication.
+Anybody who can access the source code will be able to access the database without authorization.

 ## PoC

-*Complete instructions, including specific configuration details, to reproduce the vulnerability*
+Just run the main.py file for example in bash.

+Enter login credentials

+Username: admin
+password: password

+The application allows you to login with admin access.

 ## Impact

-[impact]
+Anybody can get the access to the application by just viewing the source code and gain access to the student data, personal information etc. without authorization.

 ## Remediation

-*Propose a remediation suggestion if you have one.
-Make it clear that this is just a suggestion, as the maintainer might have a better idea to fix the issue.*
+- Passwords should be used securely for example by hashing them via some tool
+- Removing of this hard-coded credentials from the code immediatly
+- Company policies should be applied of using unique usernames
+- Administrators should be informed of this code and right away forced it to be a policy of creating unique credentials properly during the initial setup

 ## GitHub Security Advisories